All the news from Inman Connect San Francisco 2018

 Related Articles

-Robots are coming – and in many cases, are already here – but are they out to steal your jobs or just make life easier?
-At Inman Connect in San Francisco on Tuesday…
+Robots are coming — and in many cases, are already here — but are they out to steal your jobs or just make life easier?
+At Inman Connect San Francisco on Tuesday, real estate technology experts tried to allay the fears that many have about robots in everyday life.

 The reasons that an agent choses a specific brokerage are myriad.
 Some boast their technological prowess, others name recognition, but eXp Realty offers something unique: stock in the company.